Madeline Bell: Life and career

 Since the 1970s, Bell has continued singing solo and also performed in a number of stage shows.
-She continues to live in Spain since her husband, drummer Barry Reeves (once of the Ferris Wheel) died on February 6, 2010, from pneumonia.
+She continues to live in Spain since her husband, drummer Barry Reeves (once of the Ferris Wheel), died from pneumonia on February 6, 2010.
 She regularly tours Europe singing jazz and popular songs.
 In 1982, she added background vocals to the fantasy film Alicja.
 She then again teamed up with John Paul Jones in 1985, contributing performances ("Take It or Leave It" and "Here I Am") to the soundtrack album Scream for Help.

-Bell was the voice behind the 1980s advertising campaign for Brooke Bond D, a brand of tea bag in the UK.
+Bell was the voice behind the 1980s advertising campaign for Brooke Bond, a brand of tea bag in the UK.
 The music was composed by Ronnie Bond.
-She also provided vocals on the jingles of another 1980s advertising campaign, British Gas' Wonderfuel Gas, which began in 1982.
+She also provided vocals on the jingles of another 1980s advertising campaign, British Gas's Wonderfuel Gas, which began in 1982.